 - Overpricing your home makes buyers compare your home with nicer homes.

 - Pricing at your value ($240K to $250K) makes buyers compare your home with lesser homes.
 Yours looks the best.

 - If a low-ball offer is received, you can counter at full price knowing that you are priced to sell.

 - It takes less than two weeks to hit 95% of the ready-to-buy market, so pack your stuff.

 Is it that simple?
 Yes and no. You better hire a real estate company that knows how to promote your home to ready buyers, right away, and daily!
 Selling a home is not a set-it-and-forget-it deal, the realtor should be actively marketing the property each and every day.

-So my final answer is if you cannot achieve your goals based upon what your home is worth, keep your home off the market (do not list it) until you decide to sell.
-While one over-priced listing is no big deal (though it will do nothing good for the homeowner), a market clogged with overpriced listings only furthers the divide between supply and demand.
+So my final answer is if you cannot achieve your goals based on what your home is worth, keep your home off the market (do not list it) until you decide to sell.
+While one over-priced listing is no big deal (though it will do nothing good for the homeowner), a market clogged with overpriced listings furthers the divide between supply and demand.

 I hope this helps you understand the importance of hiring the best, knowledgeable real estate professional in your market, and why choosing the best asking price for your home can be the difference between selling fast at the full dollar, or withering away on the market with no hope of selling.